zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 #### Restrict Response Signatures

-Restrict Response Signatures allows the user to add a restriction on response signatures by setting the `responseCheck` parameter to true.
+Restrict Response Signatures enhancement assists the users in saving time by limiting the search for response signatures to a specified amount.
 All Response Signatures are attack signatures detected on the response side, in contrast to the request side.
+You can add a restriction on response signatures by setting the `responseCheck` parameter to true.

 In the policy base template under the “filetypes” section, make sure you enable the `responseCheck` attribute for `responseCheckLength` to work properly.
 The default value of `responseCheck` parameter is set to false.